dansmyers/ComputerOrganizationAndArchitecture/Notes/01a-Introducing_C.md

   > C is like the surgeon's scalpal.
 It gives you great power, but lets you do a lot of damage if you aren't careful.
 Java is like
   > those chunky scissors you give to toddlers so they can pretend to cut construction paper without hurting themselves.

-C assumes that you know what you want to do and then allows you do it.
-Unfortunately, this philosophy means that C won't prevent you from writing code with hard-to-find bugs and critical security flaws.
-C rewards the paranoid.
+Philosophically, C assumes that you know what you want to do and that you shoud be allowed to do it.
+It provides only a thin abstraction on top of low-level assembly language and doesn't provide built-in features like automatic memory management or exception handling that are part of Java.

-Java, through the JVM, aims to create an abstract, idealized programming environment, so you can write cross-platform code that is independent of the underlying system.
-Features like garbage collection and automated memory management support this abstraction and reduce the work that you as a programmer need to perform to work with objects.

-C is arguably the "high level" language that provides the thinnest abstraction on top of assembly language---in fact, some would argue that C isn't a "high level" language at all, at least by modern standards.
-C tends to be used when you *need* an awareness of the underlying system.
-C also requires you, the programmer, to handle tasks like memory management that Java automates.

-On the one hand, C's lack of abstraction is a pain.
-On the other hand, it forces you to really understand the basic programming environment provided by the OS, particularly the way that programs use memory.
-In the context of this class, which is all about how computers work, that's a nice feature.
+On the positive side, C's philosophy makes it useful in situations where programmers *need* to interact with lower-level system features, or where an application needs a degree of control over the system that would be difficult to obtain with a more abstract language.

+Further, the C language is compact, so it's relatively easy to write compilers and port C to new platforms: this was one of its biggest advantages in the 1970's and 1980's.
+C isn't "cross-platform" like Java, but you can find C code running in almost every environment, and it's a popular language for embedded applications.

+C programs are compiled all the way down to native machine code that runs directly on hardware (as opposed to being interpreted or running in virtual machine like the JVM), so well-tuned C programs can be quite fast.

+On the negative side, C's "do what thou wilt" approach allows you to do all kinds of things that are unwise and, in the worst cases, catastrophically insecure and unsafe.
+C programming favors the paranoid.

 ### Hello, World!